School Holidays in Sydney: Spring 2024

 From mornings at the park or playground to picnics and perhaps some national park walks, it’s a great time to enjoy the outdoors but remember to slip, slop, slap especially in the middle of the day when it can still be warm.

-When the weather gets too cool or wet plan a visit one of Sydney’s 20 plus museums and galleries with many offering special school holiday activities, some for little or no cost.
-It’s worth remembering that these usually require booking so get in quick.
+For some educational fun, head to one of Sydney’s 20+ museums and galleries.
+Many offer special school holiday activities, some for little or no cost.
+It’s worth remembering that these usually require booking, so get in quick.

 SEA LIFE Sydney Aquarium and Wildlife Sydney

-One of the main attractions at Sea Life Sydney is Pig the Dungog, followed closely by the cute penguins and of course the sharks!
+One of the main attractions at Sea Life Sydney is Pig the Dungog.
+It is followed closely by the cute penguins and, of course, the sharks!

 Wildlife Sydney Zoo offers the chance to get up close to some of the less well-known Aussie animals, like a quokka and a numbat.
 You can also meet Kofi the tree kangaroo.